-- (a) The assistant referees shall act in an advisory capacity to the Chief Referee.
+(a) The assistant referees shall act in an advisory capacity to the chief referee.
 They shall position themselves so as to best observe any infractions of the rules, watch closely, and report to the chief referee at the end of the race.
-They shall call all rule violations whether or not a protest is received.
-Reports of infractions shall be made in writing and signed. - (b) The assistant referees shall inspect bicycles as needed both before the race and in case of apparent mishaps and report infractions to the Chief Referee.
+They shall report all rule violations whether or not a protest is received.
+Reports of infractions shall be made in writing and signed by

+(b) The assistant referees shall inspect bicycles as needed, both before the race and in the case of apparent mishaps, and report infractions to the Chief Referee.

-1F7.
+1G6.
 Starter.

 - (a) It is the Starter's responsibility to see that riders are called at the appropriate time and to inform them of the distance they will ride and of any special rules governing the race.
-If the finish line is at a different place than the start, the riders must be informed of its exact location. - (b) The Chief Judge and the Starter should ensure that riders reporting to the starting line are properly attired, and that their numbers are in good condition and properly placed.
-The Starter shall not permit riders to start whose uniforms or equipment do not conform to the rules. - (c) The Starter shall alert other interested officials when the race is about to begin, shall judge whether there has been a valid start, and shall stop the race when called for by the rules.
+If the finish line is at a different place than the start, the riders must be informed of its exact location. - (b) Starter should ensure that riders reporting to the starting line are properly attired, and that their numbers are in good condition and properly placed.
+The Starter shall not permit riders to start whose uniforms or equipment do not conform to the rules. - (c) The Starter shall alert other interested officials and staff when the race is about to begin, shall judge whether there has been a valid start, and shall stop the race when called for by the rules.

-1F8.
+1G7.
 Chief Judge.

 - (a) The Chief Judge is in charge of the overall results process at a race.
-This includes determining the finish order of the race, finish times of the riders as appropriate for the discipline, number of laps completed, any mid-race competitions, and any additional rankings of the riders, such as omnium or stage race standings. - (b) Protests may be made to the Chief Judge concerning preliminary postings of results, but the decision of the Chief Judge on finish order and time is final. - (c) The Chief Judge will maintain a record of riders entered in the race, and will provide a report of riders starting the various events to the Chief Referee so that charges and fees owed to USA Cycling may be calculated. - (d) The Chief Judge works with the Registrar to develop the start list, the Starter to ensure that there is a record of which riders start, the Secretary (in track, cyclo-cross and mountain bike events), and the Chief Referee to be certain that the results reflect any penalties assessed by the Chief Referee. - 1F9.
+This includes determining the finish order of the race, finish times of the riders as appropriate for the discipline, number of laps completed, any mid-race competitions, and any additional rankings of the riders, such as omnium or stage race standings. - (b) Protests may be made to the Chief Judge concerning preliminary postings of results, but the decision of the Chief Judge on finish order and time is final. - (c) The Chief Judge will maintain a record of riders entered in the race, and will provide a report of riders starting the various events to the Chief Referee so that charges and fees owed to USA Cycling may be calculated.

+- (d) The Chief Judge works with the Registrar to develop the start list, the Starter to ensure that there is a record of which riders started, the Secretary (in track, cyclo-cross and mountain bike events), and the Chief Referee to be certain that the results reflect any penalties assessed by the Chief Referee. - 168.
 Assistant Judges.
 The assistant judges assist the Chief Judge in the results process.
-A timing/photo-finish operator is considered to be an assistant judge.
-They have four main tasks: - (a) judging recording the order of finish; - (b) scoring recording the number of laps covered by each competitor; - (c) timing recording the times of competitors under the direction of the Chief Judge and assisting in any time calculations as directed; - (d) laps/bells ensuring the lap cards display the correct number of laps to go and that the bell is rung properly for sprint laps and the final lap of the race. - 1F10.
+A timing/photo-finish operator is considered to be an assistant judge. - 169.
 Registrars.
-The registrars shall confirm that each entrant has presented a valid racing license, is the person named on the license, and is qualified and properly entered according to the rules of the race event.
+The registrars shall confirm that each entrant has presented a valid racing license (or direct electronic proof of said license via their USA Cycling account), is the person named on the license, and is qualified and properly entered according to the rules of the race event.

-1F11.
+1G10.
 Race Secretary